 On the last day of the conference, between the final keynote speakers and our closing Mass, I sat among my friends from Rock Catholic in a sea of my peers who will set the world on fire.
 I sat there and cried because I knew that I couldn’t do any of the things that the speakers had told me to do.
 It doesn’t matter how badly I wanted to change the world because I feel like I can’t.

-Although the purpose of SLS is to send its attendees on mission who will bring other students and young adults to Christ and then send them on mission, I came home from SLS with a soul surrendered to God.
-I encountered him so deeply through my Marian Consecration and through Eucharistic Adoration, and I’m dedicated to spending more time with God in prayer and doing his will as closely as I possibly can.
-I came home from SLS with a much improved prayer life, and I’m excited to continue praying the rosary daily, reading and reflecting on the Mass readings, and conversing with God by bringing him praises and intentions.
-I came home from SLS with some much needed serenity, knowing that whatever God’s plan is for me and whatever my mission will look like, I’m in his hands.
+Although the purpose of SLS is to send its attendees on mission so that they can bring other students and young adults to Christ and then send them on mission, I came home from SLS with a soul surrendered to God.
+I encountered Him so deeply through my Marian Consecration and through Eucharistic Adoration, and I’m dedicated to spending more time with God in prayer and doing His will as closely as I possibly can.
+I came home from SLS with a much improved prayer life, and I’m excited to continue praying the Rosary daily, reading and reflecting on the Mass readings, and conversing with God by bringing Him praises and intentions.
+I came home from SLS with some much needed serenity, knowing that whatever God’s plan is for me and whatever my mission will look like, I’m in His hands.

 I still feel lost as I wonder what my mission is, but now I can rest in the surrender of being a beloved daughter of God and a closer disciple of Jesus.